paul-beyer/caseworker_kata/README.md

  - A senior worker can do check-ins, abuse-investigations, and interventions
  - Prefer the lowest skill level available when assigning to a visit
  - Schedule workers to visit based on experience level in addition to availability

+### Feature: An urgent visit ignores working hours
+As a Supervisor, when a visit is urgent, I only consider skill and availability, I do not consider working hours.
+ - A visit can be `urgent`
+ - An urgency can be assigned to a visit
+ - Appropriate skill level is required based on visit type
+ - A worker cannot be assigned who is already on another visit at the same time
+ - A worker's working hours are ignored in urgent visits

 ## _Iteration 4 Bonus - Considering skill levels_